somnambulist-tech/project-manager/docs/getting-started.md

 Once completed the library will be automatically registered in the project config and it will be updated.

-By default a new git repository is initialised in the library folder and all files committed to the master branch.
+By default, a new git repository is initialised in the library folder and all files committed to the master branch.

 If you have existing libraries, manually configure them in the `project.yaml` file or, you can